 - Quick and easy.
-Make an entire batch of easy banana pancakes in 20 minutes and one bowl for easy cleanup.
+Make an entire batch of easy banana pancakes in 20 minutes in one bowl for easy cleanup.

 - So much flavor.
-If you love the flavor of sweet bananas, you’ll love these!
+If you love the flavor of sweet bananas in banana bread, you’ll love these fluffy and moist pancakes!

 - Versatile.
-You can easily add in extras if you’d like chocolate chips and turn them into chocolate chip banana pancakes.
-Top them with your favorite toppings and enjoy them any time of the day!
+Add in extras like chocolate chips, berries or nuts.
+Top with your favorite toppings and enjoy any time of the day!

 Banana Pancake Recipe Ingredients

 Find the full printable recipe with specific measurements below.